 - Can be operated via the J.O.E smartphone app

-- Single boiler so there’s a slight delay between brewing coffee and frothing milk
+- Slight delay between brewing coffee and frothing milk

 To get the best-tasting cup from your favorite whole bean coffee, you need to start with a good grinder.
 And, whilst these two super-automatic machines come with different generations of grinder built-in, you won’t be disappointed with either.